For queries or questions, comment in the section below or send us a message via this link!

-The rule of thumb with Lipstick plants is to allow the top couple of inches to dry out in between irrigations - once the pot begins to feel light, it's time for another water.
+The rule of thumb with Lipstick Plants is to allow the top couple of inches to dry out in between irrigations - once the pot begins to feel light, it's time for another water.
 Reduce this further during winter to replicate their dormancy period.
 Whilst in bloom, avoid the use of cold water due to the species' sensitive nature to cold temperatures.
-Under-watering symptoms include little to no new growth, a much-needed transplant, and drying leaves - these issues are caused by too much sunlight, a much needed transplant or pure forgetfulness.
+Under-watering symptoms include little to no new growth, a much-needed transplant, and drying leaves - these issues are caused by too much sunlight, a much-needed transplant or pure forgetfulness.
 Over-watering symptoms include yellowing leaves that soon drop off, no or little growth and root rot.

 High humidity needs to be empathised greatly.
 A weekly mist, or introducing a humidity/pebble tray will help replicate its natural habitat in the Brazilian forests.
-Botrytis petal blight and southern blight are caused when excess moisture (from misting or messy irrigations) is allowed to settle in the cubbyholes of the flowers or stem.
+Botrytis petal blight and southern blight are caused when excess moisture (from misting or messy irrigations) is allowed to settle in the cubbyholes of the flowers or vines.

 Use a fertiliser high in potassium to prolong its flowers during the summer - an excellent example would be Tomato Feed.
 Regular fertilisers will still do the job but will favour foliar growth instead.
 For the rest of the year, houseplant feed or a standard fertiliser can be used for supplementation, at monthly intervals.

-Yellowing leaves or a naked base are products of excess moisture being allowed to sit on the foliage, commonly sped up by too little light or poor air circulation.
+A lack of leaves on the soil’s top could be the product of excess moisture settling on the foliage.
 Although watering from the top is best, it's recommended to use the bottom-up method if you're a messy waterer.
-For specimens that have a bare head, improve growing contains by using this method and increasing light levels slightly.
-Promote a bushier appearance by taking vine cuttings and placing them halfway down into the soil.
-Immediately remove yellowed or rotten debris as this will harbour both bacterial and fungal diseases that can both spread across to other sections of the plant.
+For specimens that have a bare head, improve growing conditions by using this method and increasing the light levels and air circulation.
+Take vine cuttings to promote a bushier appearance above the soil line - scroll down to 'Propagation for more information.
+Finally, always remove yellowed or rotten debris from the soil as it could harbour both bacterial and fungal diseases which will continue the plant's decline.

-Too much sunlight will lead to sun scorch, with typical signs including the browning or crisping of leaves, dry leaf-edges, sunken leaves or stunted growth.
-Although too little light will cause over-watering issues, too much sunlight will be a detriment, too.
-If yours has fallen short of this, reduce the amount of sunlight considerably and always be mindful of environmental shock (when too locations offer too different growing conditions).
+Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth.
+Although too little light will cause over-watering issues, excess sunlight will be a detriment to the plant as well.
+If yours has fallen short of this, reduce the amount of the sun considerably and always be mindful of environmental shock (when two locations offer too different growing conditions).
 Remove some of the affected leaves and increase waters slightly.

 As mentioned before, powdery mildew and southern blight are major threats among heavy foliage plants when excess moisture is allowed to sit on compacted foliage.
 Remove the affected areas and improve the growing conditions by situating the plant in a brighter location and keeping the leaves dry.

-15℃ - 26℃ (59℉ - 79℉)
+15º - 26℃ (59º - 79℉)

 Up to 1m in height (length) and 0.8m in width, with the ultimate height being reached in 3 - 6 years.

-Typical diseases associated with Lipstick plants are leaf-spot disease, botrytis, powdery mildew & root rot.
 Keep an eye out for spider mites, mealybugs, aphids, whitefly, root mealybugs, scale & thrips.
+Typical diseases associated with Lipstick Plants are leaf-spot disease, botrytis, powdery mildew & root rot.
 Click here for more information about how to identify and address any of these issues.